Myoko Kogen - Akakura Kanko

 How do I get to Myoko Kogen from Tokyo?

-Hokuriku Shinkansen to Joetsumyoko Station (about 2 hours), then bus or taxi to the resort area (30-40 min).
-Some hotels offer shuttle services.
-By car, about 3 hours via Joshinetsu Expressway.
+Take the Hokuriku Shinkansen to Joetsumyoko Station (about 2 hours), then a local bus or taxi to the Akakura area (30–40 minutes).
+Some hotels run their own shuttle from the station — confirm at booking.
+By car it's roughly 3 hours via the Joshinetsu Expressway, exiting at Myoko Kogen IC.

 What makes Myoko special compared to other resorts?